Zum Inhalt springen

 Lighting options for different room types

 Depending on the type of room and its function, different lighting strategies may be required.
-Here are some suggestions on how you can optimally illuminate your artworks in different rooms:
+Here are some suggestions on how you can optimally illuminate your artwork in different rooms:

 1st living room